depau/shcrt/README.md

 If you're using WSL and you don't want to use a terminal-based GUI, you need an X11 server such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
 Otherwise you can use Zenity for Windows.

+Default is determined by EasyBashGUI.
+On GNU/Linux it will pick a GUI dialog that fits with the running desktop environment, falling back to a TUI dialog.
+On Windows, a TUI dialog will run unless configured.

 #### Zenity on Windows

 The script includes an experimental wrapper for [native Windows Zenity](https://github.com/maravento/winzenity) on WSL.